 “The church is a monument to faith,” says the Reverend Marshall Huey, the nineteenth rector.
 “Faith in God, faith in its people, faith that, no matter the odds, we would prevail and we would continue to grow.
 And we have.”

 The author, Paul Porwoll, is a parishioner who fell in love with Old St. Andrew’s the first time he walked through the graveyard and stepped inside.
 His passion for history, research, and writing compelled him to tell the story of this wonderful place, its remarkable people, and its extraordinary past.

 Royalties support the ongoing preservation of the church.

 Against All Odds is 454 pages long and includes 94 black and white images and seven appendices, including notables buried in the graveyard.
-It is available on eBay and the church office at 2604 Ashley River Road, Charleston, SC 29414.
+It is available on Amazon and the church office at 2604 Ashley River Road, Charleston, SC 29414.

 COLONIAL MINISTRY: EXPANSION FOR THE SETTLERS (1723)

 From 1705 to 1721, the parish went from having no church, to building a small one in 1706, to needing a larger one fifteen years later.
 Expansion required both a growing economy to provide the funds and a sound relationship between the rector and his parishioners to provide a stable environment.
 Reverend [William] Guy was “well esteem’d of in [his] Parish,” wrote Commissary William Tredwell Bull to the Bishop of London....

 The rectangular 1706 church was enlarged to a cruciform shape that is the footprint of today’s Old St. Andrew’s.
 This style was a popular way to expand a church in South Carolina—all three building additions funded by the assembly were constructed in the shape of a cross....
 Of the cruciform churches in colonial South Carolina, only the Latin cross St. Andrew’s remains....